joelhawksley/identity/components/slides.md

 ^ It's part of our design system called Primer

 ---

-^ We use it all over our app

 ^ But before we dig into that let's talk about our data model.